reflectivity/reflectivity.github.io/workshops/workshop_2022/index.md

 - discussion of relevance to ORSO and the potential for collaboration

-## Friday 10th June: Concluding Plenary Session
+## Friday 10th June: Concluding Plenary Session (Chair: Bridget Murphy)

 15:00-17:00 (UK), 16:00-18:00 (Europe), 10:00-12:00 (US East coast), 00:00-02:00 (Australia East coast):

 In the final session of the workshop we will summarise the working group sessions and announce the results of the electronic voting.

-- Alessandro Greco: mlreflect – a Python-based pipeline for neutron and X-ray reflectivity data analysis using neural networks
 - Summary of the weeks sessions and next steps
 - The AGM voting results
-- Science talk to be confirmed
+- (to be confirmed) Alessandra Luchini